NiroSugir/Chronus/README.md

 Synopsis
 ---------
 > Chronus is a lightweight yet fully featured Message/Jobs Server for Node.js applications.
-It accepts both scheduled jobs > (akin to crons) and queued jobs meant for immediate execution.
-The server then has its "workers" proceeds to run them in > the proper order.
+It accepts both scheduled jobs (akin to crons) and queued jobs meant for immediate execution.
+The server then has its "workers" proceeds to run them in the proper order.

 > Chronus is built with scalability and accuracy in mind.
 It's asyncronous nature does not impede the ACID integrity of the jobs.

-> Unlike other queuing software on the market, Chronus can be run in 2 modes each with their own advantages.

-> Even with all these functionalities, it is easy to use and leaves a small footprint.
+Unlike other queuing software on the market, Chronus can be run in different modes to customize the solution to your needs.
+Even with all these functionalities, it is easy to use and leaves a small footprint.

+> Storing the queues is extremely simple as Chronos comes with built in database support for Redis, MySQL & plain old files.
+MongoDB support is planned to give access to as many databases as possible.

 Installation
 ------------